 “These lootings are used to finance armed groups such as ISIL, for example, but other groups also use the tactic.
 They use they money to pay the men who fight for them in war zones.
 But they also serve to finance terrorist acts outside these countries and especially in Europe”, Loore said.

-The plan made on Thursday by the European Commission, the European unions’s executive arm, intends to strengthen and correspond import checks for cultural commodities across its borders in order to spot and prevent the movement of funds linked to terrorist groups such as Islamic State, also known as Daesh.
+The plan made on Thursday by the European Commission and the European unions’s executive arm, intends to strengthen and correspond import checks for cultural commodities across its borders in order to spot and prevent the movement of funds linked to terrorist groups such as Daesh.